Maine Practice Materials with helpful tips

 State

-Maine Court Fees Schedule and Document Management Procedures.
+Maine Court Fees Schedule and Document Management Procedures

 Federal

-b.
-U.S. First Circuit Court of Appeals
+U.S. First Circuit Court of Appeals -- Schedule of Fees

 Court Rules -- State

-Maine Court Rules - State Edition, Official Publication of the Maine Judicial Branch, Edited by Tower Pub.; annual softbound.
+Maine Court Rules - State Edition, Official Publication of the Maine Judicial Branch, edited by Tower Pub.; annual softbound.

 Maine Bar Rules